OCA/delivery-carrier/delivery_ups_oca/readme/CONFIGURE.md

 To configure this module, you need to:

-1. Add a carrier account with delivery type `ups` and fill in your credentials (UPS Client and UPS Client Secret)
+1. Add a Shipping Method with Provider ``UPS`` and fill in your UPS credentials (Client ID and Client Secret)
 2. Configure in Odoo all required fields of the UPS tab with your account data <https://wwwapps.ups.com/ppc/ppc.html> (Shipper number, Default Packaging, Package Dimension Code, Package Weight Code and